Apple Pie Motherhood Band: History

 The band originated from the garage rock outfit C. C. and the Chasers, who became the house band at the Unicorn Coffeehouse in Boston and released an obscure single, "Put the Clock Back on the Wall", for the small Cori label in 1964.
-The first line-up consisted of Ted Demos (lead guitar), Joe Castagno (rhythm guitar), Richard Barnaby (bass guitar), Jeff Labes (keyboards), and Jack Bruno (drums), all of whom shared vocals duties.
+The first line-up consisted of Charles CC Wicker (lead vocals), Ted Demos (lead guitar), Joe Castagno (rhythm guitar), Richard Barnaby (bass guitar), Jeff Labes (keyboards), and Jack Bruno (drums).
 After briefly relocating to New York City in 1965, the group adopted the moniker Sacred Mushroom, and dwelled in psychedelic music.
 They again became a house band, this time for the Bitter End Cafe, and supported musical acts such as Neil Young and Joni Mitchell.
 The band recruited female singer Anne Tansey, whom Labes described as "a powerhouse, kind of a Janis Joplin with a sweeter voice, but sultry dynamic energy."
 Her connections in the music industry were responsible for finding their manager, Marv Lagunoff, and for the group's signing to a record label.
 As a deal with Atlantic Records was pending, the name Sacred Mushroom was deemed too drug-oriented, and, after a humorous remark by Demos, the band was prompted to change it to Apple Pie Motherhood Band in 1967.

 The group recorded their first single, "Long Live Apple Pie", with Felix Pappalardi, who is perhaps best known for his work with the psychedelic rock band Cream.
 Though the single did not break the national charts, it did receive extensive airplay by DJ Dick Summer on Boston's WBZ Radio, as well as on several alternative-music stations just beginning to emerge across the US.
 The band proceeded to record their debut album, which in one instance was interrupted by Tansey's friend, Jimi Hendrix, who taught and played with the band in jam sessions.
 However, Tansey soon departed the band and was replaced by Marilyn Lundquist, who performed backing vocals on her co-written composition, "Ice", and a baroque version of David Blue's song, "I'd Like to Know".
 In some way, all the band members had a share in the writing credits, but Labes composed the majority of the original material.
 He explained, "I had been writing songs for several years at that point, and found it easy to create appropriate songs for the band.
 We sounded more like the energy of an East Coast version of what was up in San Francisco at that time."
 The resulting album, The Apple Pie Motherhood Band, was released in 1968, and mixed extended instrumentals, heavy blues rock, influences of psychedelia and vocal harmonies, and became somewhat of an underground favorite in Boston.